CardioBench: Do Echocardiography Foundation Models Generalize Beyond the Lab?: Related work

 \section{Related work}

-Recent works have advanced benchmarking and foundation models in medical imaging across multiple domains. \cite{bassi2024touchstone} builds a large-scale segmentation benchmark across nine abdominal organs to test the models under distribution shift.
+Recent works have advanced benchmarking and foundation models in medical imaging across multiple domains. \cite{bassi2024touchstone} builds a large-scale segmentation benchmark across nine abdominal organs to test models under distribution shift.
 Beyond performance, \cite{jin2024fairmedfm} emphasized fairness by assessing foundation models across multiple modalities and sensitive attributes.
-At the same time, \cite{huix2024natural} highlights the difficulty of transferring general-purpose FMs to specialized modalities.
+At the same time, \cite{huix2024natural} highlights the difficulty of transferring general-purpose foundation models to specialized modalities.

 In echocardiography, \cite{m2022etab} provided an important early benchmark by assembling four public datasets into 31 tasks, establishing the first standardized protocol for model comparison.
-Many of these tasks, however, overlap across datasets and views, offering breadth but less diversity in evaluation.
+Many of these tasks, however, overlap across datasets and views, offering breadth but limited diversity in clinically distinct evaluation endpoints.
+Furthermore, ETAB primarily focused on supervised task adaptation, leaving a critical gap in evaluating the zero-shot, probing, and cross-modal alignment capabilities of modern multimodal foundation models.
 Since then, several echocardiography foundation models have been released, many of which are evaluated only on private datasets, which limits reproducibility and fair comparison across methods (\cite{song2024survey}).
-Together, these works highlight the absence of a standardized benchmark for echocardiography foundation models, underscoring the need for a public protocol that enables fair evaluation under noise and domain shifts in cardiac ultrasound.
+Together, these works highlight the absence of a standardized benchmark specifically tailored for echocardiography foundation models, underscoring the need for a public protocol that enables fair evaluation under noise and domain shifts in cardiac ultrasound.